swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 }
 ```

-Unnamed capture groups produce unlabeled tuple elements and must be referenced by their position, e.g `match.1`, `match.2`.
-See [StronglyTypedCaptures.md](https://github.com/apple/swift-experimental-string-processing/blob/main/Documentation/Evolution/StronglyTypedCaptures.md) for more info.

-**TODO: Should we cover more general typed capture behavior from [StronglyTypedCaptures.md](https://github.com/apple/swift-experimental-string-processing/blob/main/Documentation/Evolution/StronglyTypedCaptures.md) here?
-There is some overlap with the typed capture behavior of the DSL tho, labels are the main thing that are literal specific**
+This allows the captures to be referenced as `match.identifier` and `match.hex` instead of `match.1` and `match.2`, which would be the behavior for unnamed capture groups.
+This label inference behavior is not available in the DSL, however users are able to [bind captures to named variables instead][dsl-captures].

 ### Extended delimiters `#/.../#`, `##/.../##`